rednafi/rednafi.com/content/misc/docker_mount.md

 ## Build cache mounts

-Got it!
-Here’s the full section with bullet points explaining the options for both commands:

----

-## Build cache mounts

 Build cache mounts[^4] help speed up Docker image builds by caching intermediate files like package downloads or compiled artifacts.
 They're used during the build process and aren't part of the final container image.